 I also work as a Digital Marketing Specialist advising clients how to navigate through the online space.
 I have been a Digital Marketing Consultant for Swanbourne Cellars since September 2014 and during 2019, I focused on interviewing winemakers and sharing their stories on the Swanbourne Cellars blog here.

 As a Digital Marketing Consultant, my work includes:

 - Google Analytics and Google Search Console

 - Digital advertising (GoogleAds, Facebook advertising, Facebook competitions)

 - Social media management (Facebook, Twitter, LinkedIn, Instagram)

 - Electronic direct marketing using MailChimp and Campaign Monitor

 - Management of Customer Feedback Digital Channels (Yelp, Google My Business)

 - Creating brochures using Adobe Photoshop & InDesign

-Now based in Adelaide, I continually taste and visit as many wineries as the weekends and evenings (and life) will allow as I would like to start my Master of Wine in the next 7 years.
+Now based in Melbourne, I continually taste as many wines on the weekends while I can.
+My aim is to try and start my Master of Wine in the next 7 years.
 It is a rigorous and difficult exam which started in 1953 and every year, only 6 out of the 21 who sit the exam, pass.
 Currently there are 372 Masters of Wine in the world and I hope to join their ranks one day.